grisuno/LazyOwn/COMMANDS.md

 Example usage: `base64decode SGVsbG9Xb3JsZA==`

 ## grisun0
-Creates and copies a shell command to add a new user `grisun0`, set a password, add the user to the sudo group, and switch to the user.
+Creates and copies a shell command to add a new user `grisun0`, assign a password, add the user to the sudo group, and switch to the user.

 1. Displays the command:
-    - Prints the command to add the user `grisun0` with home directory `/home/.grisun0`, set the password, add the user to the `sudo` group, set the appropriate permissions, and switch to the user.
+    - Prints the command to add the user `grisun0` with home directory `/home/.grisun0`, assign the password, add the user to the `sudo` group, assign the appropriate permissions, and switch to the user.

 2. Copies the command to clipboard:
     - Uses `xclip` to copy the command to the clipboard for easy pasting.